ibm-cloud-docs/network-attached-storage/configure-ftp-nas-cpanel-whm.md

 # Configuring FTP for NAS with cPanel and WHM

-You can use NAS with cPanel and WHM for your Backups.
+You can use NAS with cPanel and WHM for your backups.
 You can load data through File Transfer Protocol (FTP) to your NAS storage device.
-Follow the steps below to configure FTP for your NAS with cPanel and WHM.
+Follow these steps to configure FTP for your NAS within cPanel and WHM.

 ## Configuring FTP